-As Stó:lō Xwexwilmexw, we have guaranteed rights.
-Our Constitution protects our rights, our lands, and our interests for present and future generations.
+As Stó:lō Xwexwilmexw, we have guaranteed and inherent Aboriginal rights.
+Our Shxwelméxwelh will protect our rights, our lands, and our interests for present and future generations

 CITIZENSHIP

 Our National Government and the Village Governments will define citizenship together.
 Villages will maintain control over their own membership codes.